umlfri/umlfri2/doc/mac_os_install.md

 6. Starting the application
 ---------------------------

 I have to say, I have no idea why the following is required, but it is.
-PySide is not working without the following command executed before the application start:
+PyQt5 is not working without the following command executed before the application start:

-    export DYLD_LIBRARY_PATH=/Library/Frameworks/Python.framework/Versions/3.4/lib/python3.4/site-packages/PySide
+    export DYLD_LIBRARY_PATH=/Library/Frameworks/Python.framework/Versions/3.4/lib/python3.4/site-packages/PyQt5

 After that, you can start UML .FRI by executing this inside the working directory: